 The key reason for the high-energy consumption in laboratory facilities, is their high ventilation rates and the associated air conditioning loads.
 To ensure a comfortable and practical environment within the labs, a consistent building temperature of 24 degrees Celsius was defined.

 Post-occupancy, the buildings required 240 ton of refrigeration to be applied to maintain this temperature of 24 degrees.
 Alternative solutions to reduce the cooling load through minimising solar heat gain had to be found, and without infringing on Malibu’s rigid legislation on reflective glass and window films.

-60 years later, the screens are still in place, performing as they did on day 1, and remain aesthetically pleasing, without any maintenance.
+That was installed in 1960 and 60+ years later, the screens are still in place, performing as they did on day 1, and remain aesthetically pleasing, without any maintenance.
 The building management have confirmed that they are simply pressure washed (in-situ) just twice a year and are still ‘in great shape’.

 17% reduction in cooling load